asmund20/KeebAgn/README.md

 It has the six by three main matrix and three thumb keys, like the Corne.

+I have now ordered the pcb, which can be done by uploading the gerber.zip to a pcb prototype manufacturer.
+I have not recieved it yet, so nothing is tested.

 ## Clone
 To include the footprints from [ceoloide/ergogen-footprints](https://github.com/ceoloide/ergogen-footprints/tree/603afdc17dda267d4daffe45121c907b77b4d2de), clone with
 ```